 Today I am previewing my paternal grandparent’s, Albert and Pearl Cleage’s, household in 1950.

 Pearl D. Cleage was 64 years old.
-She had given birth to 7 children.
+She had given birth to seven children.
 She was born in Kentucky and had completed 12 years of school.
-She kept house and had not worked or sought work outside of the home.
+She kept house and had not worked or sought work outside of the home during the past year.
 Her parents were born in the US.

 Louis Cleage, their son, was 36 years old and also a physician in a private practice.
 He had completed over 5 years of college and never been married.
 He worked 52 weeks.
 Henry Cleage, a son, was 34 years old.
 He had worked 52 weeks as an attorney in private practice.
 He had been married once and divorced about 6 years.
 Hugh Cleage, a son was 32 years old.
 He had never been married.
 He worked 52 weeks as a postal worker at the US post office.
 Not sure of his salary yet.
 He had completed 2 years of college.
 None of them had been in the military.

 Barbara Cleage, a daughter, was 30 years old.
-She had worked the previous year as receptionist at a doctor’s office.
+She had worked the previous year as receptionist her brother’s doctor’s office.
 She had never been married and had no children.
-She had completed 1 year of college.
+She had completed a year of college.
 Anna Cleage was the youngest daughter at 26 years old.
-She had completed over 5 years of college and had worked the previous year as a pharmacist in a doctor’s office.
+She had completed over 5 years of college and had worked the previous year as a pharmacist in hr brother’s doctor’s office.
 She had never been married and had no children.
 All of the children were born in Michigan.
 Everybody in the household was identified as Neg(ro).

-There were 2 full and 2 partial bathrooms.
-There were 4 bedrooms on the second floor and 2 in the attic.
-On the first floor there was a kitchen, a breakfast room, a dining room, a living room, a library and a sun room adding another 6 rooms and making 12 rooms in total.
+There were two full and two partial bathrooms.
+There were four bedrooms on the second floor and two in the attic.
+On the first floor there was a kitchen; a breakfast room; a dining room; a living room; a library and a sun room, adding another six rooms and making twelve rooms in total.